MtnViewJohn/DrawBoy/README.md

 **DRAWBOY_LOOMADDRESS**

 Indicates the network address for talking to the loom.
 Can be a DNS name or an IP address.
-If the variable exists but is empty, then the address is 169.254.128.3
+If the variable exists but is empty, then the IP address 169.254.128.3 is used.

 **DRAWBOY_SHAFTS**